PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * removed shadow lookup in Adder
-  * disabled sub for gangarobot and test jobs
+  * disabled sub for computingSite=destinationSE
   * added getScriptOfflineRunning
   * added retry to Cassandra operations
   * changed killing with group prod role not to be case-sensitive